cdlugos03/ENGT481/README.md

 Repository for ENGT 480/481 Senior Design Capstone (Triple Inverted Pendulum project)

 **Raspberry Pi setup**
- - The python libraries are installed in a venv virtual environment called 'INSERT TEXT'.
+ - The python libraries are installed in a venv virtual environment called 'PythonLibraries'.
- - path: INSERT PATH HERE
+ - path: /home/engt481/PythonLibraries
  - Thonny is set up to use the python libraries from this environment, if you want to use a different editor you'll need to set this up.
- - Activation command for running scripts in terminal:
+ - Activation command for running scripts in terminal (from engt481 directory): source PythonLibraries/bin/activate
- - Deactivation command:
+ - Deactivation command: deactivate

 **Single pendulum LQG (Linear Quadratic Gaussian) setup:**
  - Run communication test program and hold up pendulum to get a rough estimate of the value when straight up.